 # Labeling Agent

-In some projects, ML models are just as important as human labelers.
-Labeling Agents allows you to assign ML models as labelers in your project and evaluate their performance alongside human labelers.
-This helps you better understand which labeling approach works best for your needs — whether human, machine, or both.
+Labeling agents allow you to assign ML models as labelers in your project and evaluate their performance alongside human labelers.
+This helps you understand which labeling approach works best for your needs, whether human, machine, or both.

 * You no longer need to create separate accounts or log in as the model to run predictions.